Professor Michael J. Madison

 madison [at] pitt [dot] edu

 Professor Michael Madison is Professor of Law at the University of Pittsburgh School of Law.
 He is a Senior Scholar with the University of Pittsburgh Institute for Cyber Law, Policy, and Security (Pitt Cyber).
 At Pitt Law, he is Faculty Director of the Innovation Practice Institute (IPI) and a John E. Murray Faculty Scholar.

-As a researcher and teacher, Professor Madison focuses on intellectual property law and policy and on institutional governance of knowledge and innovation.
-His scope ranges from the development of research universities to data, networks, and computer software.
-He is the author of more than 40 journal articles and book chapters, the co-author of The Law of Intellectual Property (Wolters Kluwer, 5th edition 2017), and the co-editor of Governing Knowledge Commons (Oxford University Press, 2014) and Governing Medical Knowledge Commons (Cambridge University Press, 2017).
+As a researcher and teacher, Professor Madison focuses on institutions for producing and distributing knowledge, information, creativity, innovation, art, and data.
+The scope of his writing ranges from the development of research universities to patent history, from the law of fair use and production of conceptual art to legal rules governing data, network security, and the commercial law of computer software.
+He is the author of more than 50 journal articles and book chapters, the co-author of The Law of Intellectual Property (Wolters Kluwer, 5th edition 2017), and the co-editor of Governing Knowledge Commons (Oxford University Press, 2014) and Governing Medical Knowledge Commons (Cambridge University Press, 2017).
 Professor Madison is the co-founder of the global research network titled the Workshop on Governing Knowledge Commons and the global law reform platform titled Future Law Works.

 As leader of Pitt Law’s IPI, he trains lawyers to succeed in the 21st century legal profession, as leaders and collaborators in the legal profession, in their communities, and in the innovation economy.
 Before becoming a law professor in 1997, he practiced law for nearly 10 years in San Francisco and Silicon Valley.

 His awards and distinctions include the Chancellor’s Distinguished Teaching Award at Pitt, a fellowship from the Educating Tomorrow’s Lawyers project at the Institute for the Advancement of the American Legal System (IAALS) in Denver, and election to membership in the American Law Institute in 2016.